-15 The following is an assessment, within the statutory context, of the effects of the proposed aquaculture activities on recreational, customary and commercial fishing.
-It is based on all the relevant information available to me.

-16 This assessment relates to the 2.9 ha of new marine farming space authorised by coastal permit U161243 (proposed site).
+- 15 The following is an assessment, within the statutory context, of the effects of the proposed aquaculture activities on recreational, customary and commercial fishing.
+It is based on all the relevant information available to me. - This assessment relates to the 4.02 ha of new marine farming space authorised by the proposed site of coastal permit U170124.